Florida v. Riley: Decision and rationale

 The US Supreme Court reversed the decision of the Florida Supreme Court with a four-vote plurality, arguing that the accused did not have a reasonable expectation that the greenhouse was protected from aerial view, and thus that the helicopter surveillance did not constitute a search under the Fourth Amendment.
 However, the Court stopped short of allowing all aerial inspections of private property, noting that it was "of obvious importance" that a private citizen could have legally flown in the same airspace:

 Any member of the public could legally have been flying over Riley's property in a helicopter at the altitude of 400 feet and could have observed Riley's greenhouse.
 The police officer did no more.

-Also vital to the Court's ruling was the fact that the helicopter did not interfere with the normal use of the property:
+Also vital to the Court's ruling was that the helicopter did not interfere with the normal use of the property:

 As far as this record reveals, no intimate details connected with the use of the home or curtilage were observed, and there was no undue noise, no wind, no dust, or threat of injury.
 In these circumstances, there was no violation of the Fourth Amendment.